lachrimae/nlp-experiment/README.md

 # Question
-Is it easy to detect when a Wikipedia article is about geography, or if it is about biography?
+Can we train machine learning models to detect whether a Wikipedia article is about geography, or if it is about biography, if the only input data we feed to the models is the mean and standard deviation of characters per word, and the mean and standard deviation of words per sentence?

 ## Method
 1. Make a small (~20 000 articles) sample from Wikipedia's bz2-compressed XML dump from 1 Aug 2020.
 Categorize the articles as geography or biography (or both) based on the presence of keywords in their section headers.
-2. Use Apache Hadoop and MapReduce to preprocess these Wikipedia entries.
-(Or, since I don't have access to a cluster, run the preprocessing directly after the Python decompression code.)
+2. Use Apache Hadoop and Spark to find the statistical properties of the articles' word and sentence length.
+(Or, since I don't have access to a cluster, process the articles directly decompressing them in Python.)
 3. Store the results in a PostgreSQL database.
 4. Use scikit-learn to build a multinomial logistic model; use Keras to train a neural net model.
 5. Assess the accuracy of the models.